 3. Security Concerns

 Automating network changes, if not done securely, can introduce new vulnerabilities or amplify existing ones.
 Automation tools themselves can become targets or, if misconfigured, could lead to widespread security issues.
+It's vital to integrate security into every phase of the automation lifecycle (DevSecOps for networks).

 4. Integration with Existing Tools and Processes